CodingCellist/idris2-dsa-gen/README.md

 ```

 It is not the prettiest, but it type-checks and you would be able to program
-parts of Ch 14 using the result.
+parts of Ch 14 using the result!

-Generating Idris source code from `.gv` files is almost done.
-There are just
-some wrinkles in terms of multiple transitions (e.g. a transition that can be
-done from any state) which I need to iron out.
-Soon (TM).

 # LICENSE
 This work is licensed under GPL-2.0.